Recreational Soccer

 BRSC ACADEMY

-The Jr. Competitive Program is for U10 & U11 players who want a more challenging atmosphere.
+The PRECompetitive Program is for U10 - U12 players who want a more challenging atmosphere.
 The program focuses on a developmentally appropriate curriculum, which includes technique, technical speed, tactical application of technique, and principles of play.
-We are currently accepting registrations for girls only.
-The boys U10 and U11 age groups are currently full.
+Program registration is limited to availability.

 BRSC COMPETITIVE PROGRAM

 Currently, BRSC Competitive Program rosters are set for the upcoming season.
 There are a few teams in need of additional players.
-If you would like to see if there are openings in your age group, please contact Alex Edwards.
+If you would like to see if there are openings in your age group, don't hesitate to get in touch with Kevin Hoeprich.

 You’re a first-time soccer coach, now what?